moozer/ansible-server-kvm/readme.md

 About virtualization
 -----------------

-For the host to be able to do nested virtualisations, it need to be enabled...
+For the host to be able to do nested virtualizations, it need to be enabled...

 ```
 $ cat /sys/module/kvm_intel/parameters/nested